chuckremes/ruby-io/FAQ.md

 12. Why isn't my favorite magic global variable `$_` supported?

-    A. A global variable is completely useless in a multi-threaded environment.
+    A. A global variable is completely useless in a multi-threaded environment OR an environment where there are multiple IO objects.
 If many threads are iterating through the same file using the same IO object, what is the true correct value of `$_`?
 It should probably be protected by a mutex to serialize access, but now that mutex is acting as a "performance gate" by inhibiting all threads accessing it.
 It's best to not use global variables at all.

+    Similarly, if the program has more than one IO object in use, which one should set the global variable?
+In current Ruby IO, all of them will update that variable (potentially from multiple threads) thereby rendering it completely useless.
+The proper way to track line number for IO is on a per-object basis.

     Since the File IO objects do not maintain any internal offset information for the file pointer, this information is returned upon the completion of any `read`, `write`, or `each` operation.
 It's up to the programmer to save and use this information on new `read` or `write` calls to place their bytes in the correct file location.